Are you a digital nomad looking for a new adventure in Puerto Rico?

 East Puerto Rico is where you’ll find Fajardo.

-It is one of the best places in Puerto Rico to go swimming, surfing, and sunbathing because of its bearings on the Atlantic coast and close proximity to El Yunque National Forest.
+It is one of the best places in Puerto Rico to go swimming, surfing, and sunbathing because of its close proximity to El Yunque National Forest.

 The town, established in 1760, may not have much of its original architecture or culture left, but it does have abundant flora and fauna.

 Tourists visit the area to see El Yunque and enjoy the various hotels, delicious seafood, and easy boat access to adjacent small islands.